 Maximum Coursework Allowed

-Students may attempt up to 1.5 times the number of credit hours in the current program.
+Students may attempt up to 1.5 times the number of credit hours in the current program, certificate or degree programs.
 Students who exceed this maximum and have not graduated are dismissed.

 Satisfactory Academic Progress Determination Appeals